What is a Silver Alloy?

 875 silver is called “Zolotnik 84” because it comes from a Russian silver purity measuring system where 96 zolotniks represents pure silver (fine silver, .999 purity).
 Therefore, 84 zolotniks is equivalent to 84/96 (87.5%) of pure silver.

-Scandinavian silver is a silver alloy composed of 83% pure silver and 17% copper.
+Yes, Scandinavian silver is a silver alloy composed of 83% pure silver and 17% copper.

 Scandinavian silver is used to create a wide range of items, including jewelry, serving pieces and tableware.
+Candlesticks, bowls, and other ornamental items are also produced using Scandinavian silver.

-800 silver is a silver alloy of 80% silver and 20% other metals (usually copper).
-800 silver is also called “Continental Silver” and “International Coin Silver”, because it was historically the standard silver purity used in much of continental Europe, particularly in countries like Germany, Italy, and Holland.
+800 silver is also called “Continental Silver” and “International Coin Silver”, because it was historically the silver standard used in much of continental Europe, particularly in countries like Germany, Italy, and Holland.

 This silver alloy is primarily associated with coinage, particularly in the Netherlands and Mexico during the mid-20th century.
 In these countries silver Decoplata was used as a debasement measure to reduce the silver content in coins while maintaining their size.